la2050/archive/_projects/2016/connecting-hearts-to-children-on-skid-row.md

 ein: ''
 project_image_2: 6126977535741-team91.png
 project_id: '6102285'
-title: Connecting Hearts To Children On Skid Row
+title: 'Connecting Hearts To Children On Skid Row '
 organization_name_2: Worthy of Love
 organization_activity: >-
   Worthy of Love hosts birthday parties for the children living in Homeless